History of the Donair Pt 1: It Began With the Doner Kebab

 This style of gyro spread all over the United States, though Chicago is still the epicenter.
 By the 1980s, Greek-owned hamburger shops were selling gyros in Toronto and surrounding areas.

 Germany has their own style of doner kebab thanks to a large migration of Turkish workers in the 1960s, filling labour shortages in the revivalist period after WWII.
 The kebab is the most popular street food in Germany, and they have the biggest market for it in the world!

-The German version, the döner kebap, was created in Berlin by either Mahmut Aygun (1971) or, more officially, by Kadir Nurman (1972).
+The German version, the döner kebap, was created in Berlin by either Mahmut Aygun (1971) or, more officially (by the Association of Turkish Döner Producers in Europe), by Kadir Nurman (1972).
+There is also a claim by Nevzat Salim, who says he first served the kebab in Reutlingen in 1969.
 It is sometimes falsely stated that these men invented the doner sandwich – this had already existed for years in Turkey.
 What they did invent was a portable doner kebab suited to German palates.

 The German döner kebap can be lamb, beef, chicken or turkey.
 It is dressed with a salad of chopped lettuce, cabbage, onions, cucumber, and tomatoes, as well as spices and sauces like hot sauce, herb sauce, garlic sauce, or yogurt sauce.
 The bread used is commonly a large Turkish pide that is quartered, and wedges are stuffed in a sandwich style (though bread/style varies regionally).

 To reiterate: the döner kebap came into being in the early 70s and was not the first doner sandwich.
 This sandwich was a happy coincidence emerging at the same time as the Halifax Donair but in no way are they connected other than having parentage in the Turkish doner.